 Add PowerPoint Object Animations

 Object animations bring elements onto or off a PowerPoint slide.
+They're a big part of making animations in PowerPoint.
 You can use these effects to reveal key points or draw attention to a specific part of the slide.
 Imagine leaving the conclusion for each slide hidden until you press a button on your remote, for example.

 To get started with object animations, start off by clicking on an element on your slide.
 You can choose an element like a text box, image, or even a shape you've drawn on the slide.

-Now, click on the Animations tab on PowerPoint's ribbon.
+Now, click on the Animations tab.
 This menu makes it easy to choose an animation to add to an object.

 Click on the part of the slide that you want to animate.
 Again, this could be a text box, image, chart, or any object that you can select on the slide.

-Once you have an object selected, simply click on one of the animation thumbnails.
+Once you've got an object selected, simply click on one of the animation thumbnails.
 PowerPoint will play a preview of the selected animation and you'll see the object come onto the slide.

 Now, simply click on the animation that you want to add to an object.
 I recommend choosing a simple animation effect like Fade or Appear.
 Keeping an animation simple will bring it onto a slide naturally and not distract the audience.